 About Guide Dogs.

-At Guide Dogs, we empower people with vision loss to achieve independence, participation, inclusion and wellbeing.
+At Guide Dogs, we empower people with low vision or blindness to achieve independence, participation, inclusion and wellbeing.

 A person standing in front of a building holding their white cane.
 The person is smiling at the camera.